-Swamp King: Simon Gunning salvages the shipwrecked art of landscape painting
+Swamp King: Simon Gunning salvages a shipwrecked art

 By Chris Waddington